johnpeart/johnpeart.github.io/src/posts/blogpost/2017-04-21-eurovision-first-listens.md

   final: true
   commentary: |
     I love Swedish pop music and I love this track.
-    If it survives this graveyard slot, I'd guess it's a potential winner.
+    If it survives this graveyard slot, I'd guess it’s a potential winner.

 - country: "Georgia"
   song: "Keep The Faith"